Ben Holmes (gridiron football)

-Ben Holmes (born October 15, 1994) is an American professional gridiron football quarterback for the Vienna Vikings of the European League of Football (ELF).
+Ben Holmes (born October 15, 1994) is an American professional football quarterback for the Vienna Vikings of the European League of Football (ELF).
 He played college football at Nassau Community College and Tarleton State.
 He played for the Toronto Argonauts of the Canadian Football League (CFL) in 2022.
 He will play for the Vienna Vikings in the European League of Football in the 2024 season.

 Early life

 Holmes attended Orchard Park High School, where he initially played wide receiver and won the state title in 2011.
 He then switched to quarterback and took the Quakers back to the state final.
 Holmes attended prep school in Texas.

 College career

 Holmes first enrolled at Nassau Community College.
 He then transferred and played for the Tarleton State Texans where he led the team to a 23–2 record in two seasons in Division II.
 As a senior, Holmes threw for 34 touchdowns and three interceptions.
 He made 196 completions for 3,338 yards and rushed for 59 yards on 32 attempts with a touchdown.